Codepoints/blog.codepoints.net/posts/what-is-tofu.md

 ## Origins

-The earliest occurences of the term “tofu” with the meaning of garbled text are lost in the mist of time.
+The earliest occurrences of the term “tofu” with the meaning of garbled text are lost in the mist of time.
 The Noto Font project [started in 2014][3], and most search results (including for the Japanese term “豆腐”) date from the following years.
 In 2014 it was [added][4] to the Wiktionary and started to